After wiping the tears and coming to the stark realization of our (ir)relevance in performance, we must ask where do we fit in? Do we matter?

 Though these questions have required skill development in special physical preparedness, sports science, and stress management; improving general qualities is pertinent in certain scenarios.
 It is these times in which rehab and training are of utmost importance, and we regain our relevance.

 Injuries that affect special methods and beyond are our bread-n-butter.
 Inability to task modify is a call to increase one’s resiliency via general methods.

-Boo Schexnayder once said that in-season training provides contrast from sport.
-This axiom is fundamental to general methods, and defines the off-season’s intent.
-The off-season is where general methods compose training intensity while skill acquisition acquiesces a lower intensity approach.
+Boo Schexnayder once said that in-season training provides contrast from the sport.
+This axiom is fundamental to general methods and defines the off-season’s intent.
+The off-season is where general methods compose training intensity while skill acquisition acquiesces a lower-intensity approach.

 Don’t expect to learn how to front squat on game day.

 Cognitive resources are limited.
 Therefore, when special tasks take precedence, learning general methods must cease.